glycerine/demo_cbor/README.md

 Code generation for the win.
 Reflection is slow.

-Importantly, for diagnostics, CBOR cannot be converted to JSON without knowing the expected structure (what is encoded in the data, which can be arbitrary) in advance.
-That's a huge downside.

 It seems like there are many different flavors of CBOR.
 I had to set some options to get the necessary (for my work) sub-second precision on timestamps.